vorun/GlobalAIHubPythonCourse/README.md

 ## Recipe Application
 Enter 3 recipes.
 Create separate class for each recipe. İdentify the products using the init() method. write a function about how long these products should be used later.
-Do not forget to use inheritance here; For example;
-write a cooking function.
-Since this method will be common to all classes,you need to use inheritance here.

 ## Requirements
 ```